pearsonca/scala-commsim/index.md

 For more complex programs, the more complex code required can be enhanced for these lay readers by adopting [test-driven design (TDD)][janzen2005test] practices.
 The test code can then communicate additional essential perspective on what various pieces are *meant* to do.

+## TODO expand on TDD as a way to do method of decreasing abstraction / something like koopman inductive-deductive loop

 Finally, for commonly recurring problems, adopting generic solution templates - typically called [design patterns][gofbook] - can do for a program what tropes do for television: provide huge context with compact shorthand.
 Though we do not delve into the details, the implementation we provide